mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **MODEL_EVENT_SELECT**

-Issued when a model is selected by double-clicking.
+Issued when a model is selected by double-click.

 {{<message>}}
 MODEL_EVENT_SELECT|(model alias)